What is Attachment Parenting?

 A close attachment after birth and beyond allows the natural, biological attachment-promoting behaviors of the infant and the intuitive, biological, caregiving qualities of the mother to come together.
 Both members of this biological pair get off to the right start at a time when the infant is most needy and the mother is most ready to nurture.
 Bonding is a series of steps in your lifelong growing together with your child.

-Find more helpful information in The Attachment Parenting Book Book from the Sears Parenting Library.
+And find more helpful information in The Attachment Parenting Book from the Sears Parenting Library.

 Attachment Parenting Articles

-- 4 Ways AP Can Reduce the Risk of SIDS
+- 4 Ways Attachment Parenting Can Reduce the Risk of SIDS

 - 7 Benefits of Attachment Parenting